Construction Arbitration in the Middle East

 In addition, the Qatar financial centre has its own arbitration rules and regulations under the jurisdiction of the Qatar International Court and Dispute Resolution Centre, a wholly separate jurisdiction to the state of Qatar in its own right although at present of limited significance in the context of construction arbitrations.

 On paper, Iraq has established three arbitration centres in Baghdad, Basrah and Najaf.
 Arbitration has been recognised as a mode for dispute resolution under the Iraqi Civil Procedure Code since 1956, and was modernised in 1969 when the present Civil Procedure Code came into force.
-When compared to other Arab countries, this early legal development was hardly surprising as the British-backed monarchy that ruled Iraq during the 1920s to 1958 was interested in modernising Iraq’s legal system.
+When compared with other Arab countries, this early legal development was hardly surprising as the British-backed monarchy that ruled Iraq during the 1920s to 1958 was interested in modernising Iraq’s legal system.

 However, in the early 1970s when the Ba’ath Party came to rule Iraq, a shift took place after the regime started consolidating powers domestically.
 This stymied earlier efforts to reform Iraq’s interactions with foreign investors.
 Despite a construction boom throughout the 1970s, arbitration continued to dwindle in the background as Iraqi judges tended to interfere in arbitrations based on ‘public policy’ grounds.
 The anti-arbitration sentiment permeated commercial relationships, particularly in government-backed projects involving foreign contractors.
 Unreliability and uncertainty became synonymous with arbitration.